 Video Accessibility

 Videos are an engaging way to share information, demonstrate processes, and support learning — but only when everyone can access the content.
-Whether you’re using Panopto for video capture or Microsoft Teams for live lectures, accessible video practices ensure all students and colleagues can participate equitably.
+Whether you’re using Yuja for video capture or Microsoft Teams for live lectures, accessible video practices ensure all students and colleagues can participate equitably.

 This guide covers strategies for creating, editing, and sharing accessible videos across tools and formats.
 If you are looking for information about synchronous video, please check out our meetings guide.